Ian swamps southwest Florida, trapping people in homes

 News anchors at Fort Myers television station WINK had to abandon their usual desk and continue storm coverage from another location in their newsroom because water was pushing into their building near the Caloosahatchee River.

-Though expected to weaken to a tropical storm as it marched inland at about 9 mph (14 kph), Ian’s hurricane force winds were likely to be felt well into central Florida.
-Hours after landfall, top sustained winds had dropped to 130 mph (210 kph).
+Though expected to weaken to a tropical storm as it marches inland at about 9 mph (14 kph), Ian’s hurricane force winds were likely to be felt well into central Florida.
+Hours after landfall, top sustained winds had dropped to 105 mph (170 kph), making it a Category 2 hurricane.
 Still, storm surges as high as 6 feet (2 meters) were expected on the opposite side of the state, in northeast Florida.

-“This is going to be a nasty nasty day, two days,” Florida Gov. Ron DeSantis said, urging people in Ian’s path along the Atlantic coast to rush to the safest possible shelter and stay there.
+Sheriff Bull Prummell of Charlotte County, just north of Fort Myers, announced a curfew between 9 p.m. and 6 a.m. “for life-saving purposes,” saying violators may face second-degree misdemeanor charges.

+“I am enacting this curfew as a means of protecting the people and property of Charlotte County Prummell said.

 Jackson Boone left his home near the Gulf coast and hunkered down at his law office in Venice with employees and their pets.
 Boone at one point opened a door to howling wind and rain flying sideways.